eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 The lesson?
 When it comes to manipulation, you may pick at most one of the following:

-1. The opportunity is likely
-2. The opportunity is detectable in advance
+1. The opportunity is detectable in advance
-3. The manipulation is affordable
+2. The manipulation is affordable

 The primary dichotomy is as follows: